 To get an accurate and nuanced understanding of God’s interaction in history with His covenant people that became the backdrop and springboard for His plan of universal redemption, it helps to understand the Ancient Near East that formed the historical context for this interaction.
 The Abrahamic people were very much people of the Ancient Near East.
 God’s interaction connects with them where they were in the cultural understandings that informed them.

-It’s amazing to me to think about how this very intimate and familiar interaction in an Ancient Near East culture with an Bronze Age people (as skeptics like to point out) has become a timeless, ongoing and ever relevant message for us through the Scripture that was inspired and written down in the process.
+It’s amazing to me to think about how this very intimate and familiar interaction in an Ancient Near East culture (Bronze Age people as skeptics like to point out) has become a timeless, ongoing and ever relevant message for us through the Scripture that was inspired and written down in the process.
 How could such a Bronze Age perspective carry forward such a universal and timeless message?

 Detractors are simply ignorant of any nuanced and accurate understanding when they criticize the Old Testament.
 They, literally, are ignorant on the subject.
 But, I digress.